- 1. Use Google Search

-The best tool to come up with content topic ideas is Google.
+One of the best tools to come up with content topic ideas is Google.
 Sometimes this is all you need to find new topics for your content marketing.

 Google Search Suggestions

 Go to Google.com and start typing your main topic keywords.
 As you type, you’ll notice that Google makes recommendations.
-Finish writing your main topic idea, for example, “Content marketing” and then start typing letters, starting from a letter ‘a’.
+Finish writing your main topic idea, for example, “Content marketing,” and then start typing letters from the letter ‘a’.

-What this will give you is a combination of topics that include your main search terms and other popular keywords.
+This will give you a combination of topics, including your main search terms and other popular keywords.

 The best way to use this feature is to try a combination of related searches and spot common topics in the “People also ask” section.

-This is a good hint that ‘content marketing strategy’ is a good topic to cover in your blog either in the form of a pillar article or through topic clusters.
+This is a good hint that ‘content marketing strategy’ is a good topic to cover in your blog, either as a pillar article or through topic clusters.

-The related searches section which is located at the bottom of the page shows you topics related to your search.
+The "People Also Search For" section, located at the bottom of the page, shows you topics related to your search.

-Google Trends is a great tool for researching topics and ideas but unfortunately, not a lot of people use it.
+Google Trends is a great tool for researching topics and ideas, but unfortunately, not many people use it.
 In some ways, this is good because it gives you an advantage over your competitors.

-The main reason to use Google trends is to find trending topics related to your niche.
-This is not a tool to do thorough keyword research but it can give you some hints of what ‘broad topics’ are being searched on Google.
+The main reason to use Google Trends is to find trending topics related to your niche.
+This is not a tool for thorough keyword research, but it can give you some hints of what ‘broad topics’ are being searched on Google.

-Although the tool is easy to use, to make something out of it, you need to try a combination of searches.
+Although the tool is easy to use, you need to try a combination of searches to make something out of it.

 As a first step, go to Google Trends and type your main topic.